databio/bulker/docs/custom_prompts.md

 # Default prompt

 The default bulker prompt shows you the name of the crate you've activated, colored in yellow.
-It's the equivalent of putting this in your config.
+Bulker uses `\b` to indicate the name of the bulker namespace and crate.
+The default prompt is the equivalent of putting this in your config:

 ```yaml
   shell_prompt: '\[\033[01;93m\]\b|\[\033[00m\]\[\033[01;34m\]\w\[\033[00m\]\$ '